 Public RelationsHave staff who can take as much criticism as an 8 year old, END OF RINE!

 The public comments they make can even seem delusional.
 Obviously PR is going to take a hit when they find out that they've been lied to, thankfully they have been sued for at least one of these fallacies.
 ME3 touted the ability to import your character from previous games, this is an important aspect of the ME series since it focuses primarily on story.
 Not only were some people forced to make their own character again those whose characters were imported correctly still had no influence in the ending despite the false advertising from Bioware (Yes, the really bad one that everyone complained about).
+Origin boss, David DeMartini claimed that Valve were devaluing games and IP when they had their Steam sales, but it's ok when EA does it for charity.
 What does this mean?
 It means they lie and cheat to get you to buy a product that they know is bad.
 It's false advertising and they are getting away with it.

 Plagiarism and LazynessOn many occasions EA's developers have either lowered their production quality tremendously by using stock photos for their artwork (something you wouldn't even expect from an indie developer) or outright stolen intellectual property as a result of creative starvation.
 ME3 again used a wallpaper googled from "winter space" as basis for a scene in the end custcene.
 To top all feats of laziness, they simply resized the silhouette of a man to be that of a boy.
 Dragon Age 2 has a considerable amount of "re-used levels".
 For any media, assets are regularly reused - but sometimes this can be taken to an extreme.
 Even the Mike Laidlaw the Lead Designer acknowledges this in his DA3 PR, not that this will change anything (see Lies...
 I mean Public Relations section).
 What does this mean?
 It means those games you pay €40, €50, €60 are not worth it.
 EA's artists did not create all of the assets, they were either stolen or free online.